richardharrington/ranked-choice-voting/README.md

 This sample data is structured to demonstrate the advantages of a ranked-choice voting system.
 In a typical first-past-the-post election (like a U.S. presidential election), Maurice would win with only 27% of the vote.
 In a normal runoff-voting system, Maurice and Susan would have an expensive runoff, and one of them would win.

 But in ranked-choice voting, the election goes to Bob.
 He is the only person who is everyone's first or second choice.
-I don't feel like getting into the math, but he is clearly preferred most strongly by the most number of people.
+Even without getting into the math, he is clearly preferred most strongly by the most number of people.

 ## License